 Are there ways to reduce the cost of a bathroom renovation?

 Yes, there are several ways to reduce the cost of a bathroom remodel.
 First, decide what elements are essential and what can be sacrificed.
-For example, a deeper bathtub may not be necessary and opting for a more shallow model could have a significant impact on the overall remodeling cost.
+For example, a deeper bathtub may not be necessary and opting for a shallower model could have a significant impact on the overall remodelling cost.

 What materials will have the most impact on the overall price of a bathroom remodel?

 The materials that will have the most impact on the overall price of a bathroom remodel include tile, fixtures, cabinetry and plumbing.
 The type and quality of these materials will largely determine the cost of a renovation project.